A well-trained voice for your business

 - Buyout, which covers usage and licencing

-Because every project is different, I can’t give a firm steer on the site.
+Every project is unique.
 I charge based on the rate guide from Gravy for the Brain, which lets you filter down projects by country and genre.
 As I’m an Equity member, UK projects also take Equity rates into account.

 I’m happy to give you a quote if you contact me about a job.
 I’m also happy to chat through requirements before giving a quote.
 Any quote is non-committal and will be broken down into a studio fee and what the buyout would be.